Beauty, Health and Living

 itoenbag

 It is definitely good green tea.
 Even when steeped for a long time, the green tea never gets bitter.
 It reminded of the green tea I got from Two Leaves and a Bud, but so much cheaper.
 Being that it was 100 bags for around $12.
-They are also available at Amazon for slightly more.
+They are also available at for slightly more.

 The tea is packed in flat nylon mesh bags.
 At first thought, maybe this contributed to the taste of better tasting tea.
 As the material is suppose to encourage a better infusion.
 Many “gourmet” packaged tea have been using these nylon tea bags for the past decade.